mcabreradev/mcabreradev/README.md

 <!-- - 🤔 I’m looking for help with -->

-- 🔭 I’m currently working on Farm Management System and Crypto Exchange Platform
+- 🔭 I’m currently working as a Freelancer
 - 🌱 I’m currently learning Nuxt, Graphql, Kubernates
 - 👯 I’m looking to collaborate on Vue Projects
 - 💬 Ask me about food :)